Valeriy Khoroshkovskyi: Political career

 The SBU opened its Soviet Ukrainian archives in January 2009.
 Khoroshkovskyi believes that the SBU should reduce public access to its archives and concentrate on its main task of being a secret service.

 According to Member of the European Parliament Elmar Brok (who met Khoroshkovskyi when Khoroshkovskyi hosted a luxurious dinner for MEPs in Brussels in November 2010) "he doesn't seem to understand that threatening the independence of the judiciary is one of biggest mistakes you can make when you are trying to build a new state, he doesn't seem to understand what are the proper limits of his mandate."

 President Yanukovych conferred a rank of general to Khoroshkovskyi in August 2011.

-When Minister of Finance Fedir Yaroshenko resigned on 18 January 2012 he replaced by Khoroshkovskyi as the new Minister of Finance the same day.; Khoroshkovskyi was dismissed as head of the Security Service of Ukraine.
+When Minister of Finance Fedir Yaroshenko resigned on 18 January 2012 he was replaced by Khoroshkovskyi as the new Minister of Finance the same day; Khoroshkovskyi was then dismissed as head of the Security Service of Ukraine.
 After Andriy Klyuyev had left the post mid-February 2012 Khoroshkovskyi was tipped as the new First Vice Prime Minister of Ukraine.
 On 22 February 2012 he was appointed First Vice Prime Minister and dismissed as finance minister.
 Relations with the European Union is among his responsibilities.
 He speaks good English.

 In a 2012 interview to Deutsche Welle, Khoroshkovskyi claimed that Viktor Yanukovych was not being allowed to the European Union due to selective justice.

 Khoroshkovskyi resigned from the interim Azarov Government on 14 December 2012 (the day after the re-appointment of Prime Minister Mykola Azarov) because he "considered Azarov incapable of carrying out economic reforms and defending our country's strategic course for European integration".

 In the 2014 Ukrainian parliamentary election Khoroshkovskyi tried to return to national politics when he was second on the party list of Strong Ukraine (after party leader Serhiy Tihipko).
 But in the election the party failed to clear the 5% election threshold (it got 3.11% of the votes) and thus Khoroshkovskyi was not elected into parliament.